 Some apartment chatbots also use NLP, but most use rule-based communication, which means the answers they offer are generally programmed.

-You can think of a chatbot as a friendly receptionist who is there to answer basic questions about an apartment community, while a virtual agent is a step above that who is tasked with end-to-end lead nurturing, ultimately ensuring that prospects fill out a rental application.
+You can think of a chatbot as a friendly receptionist who is there to answer basic questions about an apartment community, while a virtual assistant is a step above that who is tasked with end-to-end lead nurturing, ultimately ensuring that prospects fill out a rental application.

 The chatbot of the future